 I’ve recently gone through the process of writing and editing my debut novel, Pariah’s Lament, which features a female protagonist called Isy.
 I wrote Isy as a person without thinking much about her gender or physical appearance.
 The focus for me was on who she was, what motivated her, what terrified her.
 Everything else seemed a bit irrelevant.
 And this seems to be a common trend with female leads.
 The fact they’re female makes no difference whatsoever.

 If you’d like to engage with fellow writers to discuss story ideas or maybe more hilarious instances of male authors writing female characters, why not join my writing group?
 It’s open to anyone and everyone.
 To join, just click the button below.

-In the interest of balance, it isn’t just men who fall foul of getting the likes of descriptions wrong.
+In the interest of balance, it isn’t just men who fall foul of getting the likes of descriptions wrong and there are times when double standards come into play.
 There are a few threads dedicated to women writing men, such as: